mikekistler/dotnet-codespaces/readme.md

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=lightgrey&logo=github)](https://codespaces.new/github/dotnet-codespaces)
 [![Open in Dev Container](https://img.shields.io/static/v1?style=for-the-badge&label=Dev+Container&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/github/dotnet-codespaces)

 You can also run this repository locally by following these instructions:
+1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or an equivalent container runtime
 1. Clone the repo to your local machine `git clone https://github.com/github/dotnet-codespaces`
 1. Open repo in VS Code
+1. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for Visual Studio Code.
+1. When prompted, select "Reopen in Container" to open the repository in a development container

 ## Getting started

 1. **📤 One-click setup**: [Open a new Codespace](https://codespaces.new/github/dotnet-codespaces), giving you a fully configured cloud developer environment.
 2. **▶️ Run all, one-click again**: Use VS Code's built-in *Run* command and open the forwarded ports *8080* and *8081* in your browser.

 ![Debug menu in VS Code showing Run All](images/RunAll.png)

 3. The Blazor web app and Scalar can be open by heading to **/scalar** in your browser.
 On Scalar, head to the backend API and click "Test Request" to call and test the API.

 ![A website showing weather](images/BlazorApp.png)